CardiacProteomics/ProteoNet/README.md

 # Workflow
 Prior to running the analysis, the following databases should be downloaded:
 - Gene Ontology database or Reactome.
 Located in the variable folder_genesets.
-- The STRING database for species of interest
+- The STRING database for species of interest located in folder_string.

 Then just run the analysis: